CDRT/docs/dash/dash_top.md

 **DASHConfigRT** is an AMD tool packaged with **AMC** , used to script DASH configuration.
 The instructions and tool will be in the installation folder, which by default is _C:\Program Files (x86)\AMD Management Console\DASHConfigRT._

-**NOTE:** DASHConfigRT is the Realtek-specific version of this tool.
+**NOTE:** _DASHConfigRT.exe_ is the Realtek-specific version of this tool.
 The name &quot;DASHConfig&quot; is commonly used to reference the tool regardless of version.

 ### How DASHConfigRT works